An origin story in the Comstock Chronicles

 “Why’re you back so early, Ariel?” the boy rasped.
 He peered up at them with bleary eyes.
 “I just got to sleep again.”

 “Because I got a live one who stinks.
 Out of the way, Brewster.”

 The little boy squinted up at Azroth with curious eyes.
 Ariel pushed through the door and led Azroth down a narrow hall.

 “There’s a pump with fresh water, soap, and several sets of clothes on a shelf.
 Clean up.
 We have work to do today.”

 “What kind of work?
 And who says I’m joining you all?”
 Azroth protested.

 “If you had anywhere else to go, you wouldn’t have gone with Gabe,” Ariel pointed out.

-Azroth didn’t reply.
+He didn’t reply.
 It was true.
-He brushed by Ariel and entered the small washroom.
 Several minutes later, he emerged wearing a brown tunic, trousers, and a close-fitting vest.
-He’d tucked his remaining coppers into a slight hole in the seam of his vest where it would be hard for someone else to steal it.
+He’d tucked his remaining coppers into a slight hole in the seam of his vest where it would be hard for someone to steal it.

 Ariel snorted with suppressed laughter when she saw him.